Click Here for Our Recommended Antivirus for Your Device

 What is Sem?

 Sem stands for Scanning Electron Microscope.
-In this technique, an image is produced by making scans using a focused beam of electrons.
-The pattern to scan the electron beam is raster scan.
+This technique produces an image by making scans using a focused beam of electrons.
+The pattern to scan the electron beam is a raster scan.
 There are a few sems that have the potential to achieve a resolution that is way better than 1 nanometer.

-In a Sem, the sample observation takes place in a high vacuum or a low vacuum or wet conditions.
+In a Sem, the sample observation occurs in a high vacuum, a low vacuum, or wet conditions.
 The credits of early scanning microscopy go to McMullan.
 The image production in a sem is an outcome of the interaction of the electron beam with atoms.
 Various types of signals come into being in the sem.

 Sem allows an individual to see the surface of any material ranging from biological samples to geological specimens.
 Sem is a fast scanner that provides accurate details.
 It also enables an individual to make observations with little or no sample preparation.
 Although sem doesn’t provide 3D images, it allows a user to obtain 3D data using several methods.